sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 !!! note

     A note on our choice of naming conventions.
-Each step is numbered: 010 for fastqc, 020 for mulqc, 030 fro trimming,...
+Each step is numbered: 010 for fastqc, 020 for multiqc, 030 for trimming,...

     Sub-steps are then denoted for example 040 is mapping, and so 041 for indexing, 042 for mapping, 043 for QC of the mapping,...